aswingler1/Assignment-3-Django-Getting-Started/README.md

 ## Submitting Assignment 3

 You should upload all the project files to a folder called *Assignment_3* in that repository.
-You will be putting all your assignments for this class in that repository, except your final project which likely will have it's own repository.
+You will be putting all your assignments for this class in that repository, except your final project which likely will have its own repository.

-You should make sure that your *manage.py* path in the repository is such that it can be reached via *./Assignment_3/manage.py*
+You should make sure that your *manage.py* path in the repository is such that it can be reached via *./Assignment_3/manage.py*.
+Additionally, your "Hello World" template should be reachable via the index route (`/`).